ringcentral/ringcentral-api-docs/docs/ai/speech-to-text.md

 * Setting the `source` parameter helps to optimize the diarization process by allowing a specialized acoustic model built specifically for the corresponding audio sources.

-* If you specify the `enrollmentIds` parameter, make sure that all the enrollment ids in the array exist.
+* If you specify the `speakerIds` parameter, make sure that all the speaker ids in the array exist.
 Otherwise, the API call will fail.
-As a good practice, you can always read the enrollment ids from your account and use the correct ids of the speakers, who you think that might speak in the audio file.
+As a good practice, you can always read the speaker ids from your account and use the correct ids of the speakers, who you think that might speak in the audio file.

 ### Example code

 Try out the [AI Quick Start Guide](../quick-start/)

-### Example response
+### Sample response

 ```json
 {!> code-samples/ai/transcribe-response.json !}